5 Smart Home Mistakes That Cost You Money (And How to Avoid Them)

 The Bottom Line

-Use our Cost Estimator to plan your budget before making any purchases.
+Use our Cost Estimator to plan your full budget, including hardware, hub, and any recurring fees, before making your first purchase.

 β‘Disclaimer: This article is for informational purposes only.
 Smart home installations may involve electrical wiring and must comply with local building codes.
 Electrical work should only be performed by a licensed electrician.